EsterMarku/customer-churn-risk-prediction/README.md

 - Ensemble model comparison
 - Survival (time-to-churn) analysis

-These extensions are acknowledged but not implemented to preserve clarity and interpretability.
+These are acknowledged but not implemented to preserve clarity and interpretability.

 ---